git-annex private data exfiltration to compromised remote

 As well as file:///

-servers.
-The URL can also be one that the attacker controls, that
+private web servers.
+The URL can also be one that the attacker controls,

 necessarily the compromised remote).